 After signup, you can begin sending targeted newsletters, promotions and discounts based; on their profile and prior purchases.

 With A Conversion Rate Of 4.29%, E-Mail Marketing Has One Of The Highest Conversion Rates Of Any Digital Channel; according to Shopify.
+This Means; E-Mail Can Be An Effective Platform For Driving Repeat Purchases, Up-Sells Or Cross-Sales.

 Offer A Discount For Repeat Purchases: Many Companies Offer Discount Codes to encourage first-time customers to make a purchase.